 - Scrambled eggs - fried on butter, bacon or lard.
 If on butter, then, sometimes, with fried fresh mushrooms (champignons or portabella) or "rounds" of chopped leeks.

 - Vegetables: raw, baked in the oven (sprinkled with garlic powder), and as salads with olive oil.

-- Oils for dressing salads and frying: MCT, sunflower, olive, coconut, avocado (but not soy, corn or canola!).
+- Oils for dressing salads and frying: MCT, olive, coconut, avocado (but not sunflower, soy, corn, canola or others!).

 - Soups from vegetables and dried mushrooms.

 - Avocado (a lot!).

 - Pickles (salted / marinated cucumbers, olives and mushrooms).
 It is difficult to find them without added sugar, but it is possible.

 - Various canned ready salads from eggplants (but rarely because they usually have a small amount of sugar added).